What to know before you go

 Your first consultation is a getting-to-know-you session.
 This is where your dietitian would weigh you up, quite literally.
 They may take height, weight and waist measurements and get into more nitty-gritty details: medical, social and dietary history.

 You can expect questions on why you’ve sought help, what you typically eat and drink and when.
 At the end, the dietitian can usually provide education and advice on your diet or relationship with food.
-If you need it, they can also potentially refer you for a nutrient-level blood test or to see another relevant professional.
+If you need it, they might also refer you for a nutrient-level blood test or to see another relevant professional.

 Will I feel uncomfortable?